 Give thanks for another year of married life for:

-Finally, the Prayers of the Church for the Sixth Sunday after Pentecost:
+Finally, the Prayers of the Church for the Tenth Sunday after Pentecost:

-Into Your hands, O Lord, we commend all for whom we pray, trusting in Your mercy; through Your Son, Jesus Christ, our Lord.
+Into Your hands, we commend all for whom we pray, trusting in Your mercy, through Jesus Christ, our Lord.
 Amen.

 Adapted from prayers published by the Commission on Worship,